Cheque mate: Do paper cheques still have a role in the digital age?

 It’s possible that this will accommodate small businesses and consumers who are still reluctant to break the bond with their chequebook.
 Only time will tell, however, it is clear that it doesn’t matter which payment mode is in front of or behind the curve.
 Real-world customers will choose to pay for whatever addresses their needs and solves their problems.
 Technology simply needs to adapt to tick these boxes.

-Fexco Corporate Payments provides electronic money transfer and cheque payment solutions to businesses and individuals.
+Fexco International Payments provides global payments and receivables solutions to businesses and individuals.
 Sign up for a free account or talk to us Ireland: 1800 246 800 or Email: email@example.com about our range of payment products.